Metriorrhynchus

 Metriorrynchus is a genus of beetles in the family Lycidae.
 They occur from Australia north to northern parts of Vietnam, Laos, and Thailand, west to eastern India.

+Description

 The genus differs from other Asian genera in the tribe Metriorrhynchini by the seven pronotal areolae in the rostrum, the serrated antennae, and the shape of the ovipositor, and the shape of the internal sacs of the male genitalia, which are armed with thorns.

+Taxonomy

-In 2007 the classification of the Asian species of Metriorrhynchus was revised.
+In 2007, the classification of the Asian species of Metriorrhynchus was revised.